moh5775/UAP/README.md

 ## Lab Contents

 ### Lab 1
-- **Minimum Maximum**: A program to find the minimum and maximum values from an array of integers.
-[Code.java](https://github.com/moh5775/UAP/blob/main/Helaly%20Miss/Lab%201/MinMax.java)
+- **[Minimum Maximum](https://github.com/moh5775/UAP/blob/main/Helaly%20Miss/Lab%201/MinMax.java)**: A program to find the minimum and maximum values from an array of integers.
 - **Sum-Average**: A program to calculate the summation and average of an array of integers.
 [Code.java](https://github.com/moh5775/UAP/blob/main/Helaly%20Miss/Lab%201/SumAverage.java)
 - **Question**: Contains the problem statement for Lab 1.
 [Question.jpg](https://github.com/moh5775/UAP/blob/main/Helaly%20Miss/Lab%201/Question%20.jpg)